-Source files stored in the Helix Server depot, including one or more revisions.
-Also known as a depot file or source file.
+Source files stored in the Helix server depot, including one or more revisions.
+Also known as an archive file.
 Versioned files typically use the naming convention 'filenamev' or '1.changelist.gz'.

 view

 A description of the relationship between two sets of files.
 See workspace view, label view, branch view.